microsoft/ApplicationInsights-dotnet/docs/migration/guide_aspnet.md

 ## Intro

-The following guide details how to remove Application Insights from an ASP.NET web app and how to set up the OpenTelemetry SDK.
+The following guide details how to migrate from Application Insights SDK to OpenTelemetry based solution for an ASP.NET web application.

 ## Prerequisites